The Changing Skill Set of the C-Suite

 Soft skills can be hard to identify since they do not readily appear on a resume or job application.
 So, how can you find a leader who meets these new standards?

-Many organizations have developed advanced assessment and recruiting techniques to evaluate and track soft skills.
+Many organisations have developed advanced assessment and recruiting techniques to evaluate and track soft skills.
 A recent whitepaper by IIC Partners on shaping culture and assessing candidate fit gave a few examples:

 • AI and candidate self-assessment tools